0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/xx_Blueprints/01_CodeDeploy/00_GitHub to AWS/README.md

 1. Select a `Security Group`
 1. Go to the next section
 1. Select the Target Group that we created previously
-1. Expand the `Advanced health check settings` and set the followng values: 2, 2, 2, 5
 1. Go to the next section
 1. For now we will skip the `Register Targets` since we don't have any EC2 ready
 1. Go to the next section